 In 1791, A. Macomb, Sr., bought 3,670,715 acres at about one shilling (one eighth of a dollar) an acre, on St. Lawrence River, including all the Thousand Islands that belonged to New York.
 This tract is known as "Macomb's Purchase" and later became Jefferson County.
 On July 11 of that year, he married Jane Marshall Rucker at Trinity Church in NYC.
 They had 7 children, all born in NYC.

 Negative financial surprises plagued him, at one time landing him in debtor's prison in NYC.
 By 1822, they were living in Washinton, DC in a home provided by the seventh child of his first marriage,Gen. Alexander Macomb (FindaGrave #12936).

-Alexander, Sr. was buried in Georgetown 1831 and was reinterred at ANC, with his second wife, Jane Marshall Rucker Macomb on May 12, 1892.
+Alexander, Sr. was buried in Georgetown in 1831 and was reinterred at ANC, with his second wife, Jane Marshall Rucker Macomb, on May 12, 1892.
 A number of other family members were moved at the same time and rest in adjacent or nearby plots.

 His, son General A. Macomb, was buried at the Congressional Cemetery in June 1842 with his first wife Catherine Macomb Macomb; she had been reinterred from Georgetown Presbyterian Burial Ground to his vault.

-The photo on the page for Jane Marshall Macomb is his tombstone as well, his being the name on the top.
+The photo on the page for Jane Marshall Macomb is his tombstone as well; his name is on the top of the stone.

 Jane Marshall Macomb (1761 - 1849)*